windranger-io/windranger-mass-delegation-contracts/docs/use_cases.md

 1. Navigates to Voting Website (New!).
 1. Connect wallet to website.
-1. Send GET request to API to computer current voting power.
+1. Send GET request to our API to compute current voting power.
-1. Navigate to proposal.
+1. Navigates to proposal to be voted for.
 1. Send GET to API to computer voting power prior to proposal creation block.
 1. GET request for Merkle Leaf Context and Merkle Proof.
-1. User clicks to submit the vote, included Info, Leaf and Proof.
+1. User clicks to submit the vote, included Context Info, Leaf Hash and Proof.
 1. In the on-chain voting new transaction, the voting power is validated and the vote is casted (same tx).

 ## Off-chain Snapshot Voting Use Case

 Off-chain Snapshot integration is provided by our API.

-1. Snapshot will use our own Voting Strategy.
+1. Snapshot will use our own Voting Strategy (that can be the default).
-1. API has to confirm to payload type.
+1. API has to give the exact to payload type.
-1. Payload is a mappang of addresses to voting weight (example payload below).
+1. Payload is a mapping of addresses to voting weight (example payload below).
-1. Payload is specific to a point in time ("snapshot" block number).
+1. Payload is specific to a point in time (ie. "snapshot" block number).

 ```json
 [